HOME Family Pages Computer Help Story List Making Pictures All Pages

 Microsoft does not send emails asking you to install anything.
 Banks don't send emergency letters that take you to a page where you're asked to enter account details.
 Letters that say your computer has been broadcasting spam or is infected with a virus are usually virus laden.
 If you feel unsure, you can always email and ask—but using the address you normally use, NOT the one in the fake email.

-Programs that you don’t want to have on your computer are greatly assisted by a setting in Internet Explorer—Install on Demand.
+Programs that you don’t want to have on your computer can be assisted by a setting in Internet Explorer—Install on Demand.
 The idea is that if you click on a link to a page in , eg, Japanese characters, you’ll automatically download the correct font.
 This is extraordinarily helpful—provided that you can understand Japanese.
 It’s also intended to download the appropriate player or plug-in when you click on something that your computer isn’t capable of displaying.
 However, you may not be willing to allow the Marvellous Monstrous Movie Machine to take up ISP time downloading itself, and you may not want to give it space on your hard disk.
 You might prefer just to forgo looking at or listening to the (probably inane) piece that someone has emailed to you.
 The point is, you should decide what gets downloaded, every single time.
-Make sure that that checkbox is cleared—then you won’t be downloading things you don’t want—including spyware like the three mentioned above.
+Make sure that that checkbox is cleared—then you won’t be downloading things you don’t want. top

 A new virus was discovered this morning.
 It has already brought New York’s financial district to a standstill and caused x million dollars’ worth of damage.